mitchross/k8s-homelab-cluster-v2/README.md

 ### Talos

-1. Download the latest stable release of Talos from thier GitHub repo.
+1. Download the latest stable release of Talos from their [GitHub releases](https://github.com/siderolabs/talos/releases).
 You will want to grab either `metal-amd64.iso` or `metal-rpi_generic-arm64.raw.xz` depending on your system.

 2. Take note of the OS drive serial numbers you will need them later on.